General advice – before you leave home

 Lastly – make sure you enjoy your holiday and don’t fall victim to online scams.
 Please only book your activities with genuine and licensed companies.
 There are many websites selling various activities in Spain and you need to be careful that you are dealing with a genuine licensed business.
-Ensure you are booking with a genuine Tour Operator by checking with ASTA (the American Society of Travel Agents) which is the main body supervising travel companies worldwide.
+Ensure you are booking with a genuine Tour Operator by checking with ASTA (the American Society of Travel Advisors) which is the main body supervising travel companies worldwide.
 Just as you would not jump into any car at the airport and only get into a licensed taxi, we recommend you book only with a genuine travel company.